-prerequisites for the module: Recommended prior knowledge: Basic knowledge in software engineering and programming languages, knowledge in the subject matter of the project topic.
-Admission requirements: none Frequency: every semester Recommended semester: Minimal Duration of the Module: 1 Semester
+prerequisites for the module: none Recommended prior knowledge: Basic knowledge in software engineering and programming languages, knowledge in the subject matter of the project topic.
+Frequency: every semester Recommended semester: Minimal Duration of the Module: 1 Semester

 Module Units

 SWT Masters Project in Software Systems Science 6,00 Weekly Contact

 Mode of Delivery: Practicals Hours

 Lecturers: Prof. Dr. Gerald Lüttgen

 Language: English/German

 Frequency: every semester

-Learning outcome: -
+Learning outcome:

 To be announced at the beginning of the project.

-Contents: -
+Contents:

 Conduct of the project, accompanied by tutorials and regular project meetings.

-Literature: -
+Literature:

 To be announced at the beginning of the project.

-Eveningtion

-Examination

 Coursework Assignment and Colloquium / Duration of Examination: 30 minutes

-Duration of Coursework: 12 weeks

-prerequisites for module examination:

 Regular participation in the practicals.

-Description:

-Production of a written report on the software project carried out (Assignment/

-Hausarbeit).
-Discussion of this project report and of the developed artefacts in the

-context of the wider project topic (Colloquium/Kolloquium).
+Production of a written report on the software project carried out (Assignment/ Hausarbeit).
+Discussion of this project report and of the developed artefacts in the context of the wider project topic (Colloquium/Kolloquium).

-Module SWT-RSD-B Reactive Systems Design

-Reactive Systems Design
+Module SWT-RSD-B Reactive Systems Design Reactive Systems Design 6 ECTS / 180 h , (since WS20/21) Person responsible for module: Prof. Dr. Gerald Lüttgen

 Reactive systems are digital systems that continuously react to their environment by reading sensor values, computing output values and emitting those values to actuators.
-Such systems are embedded in many parts of our daily lives and some must even satisfy stringent real-time requirements.
-Whether it is a home automation system, a driver's assistance system in a modern car, or sophisticated medical equipment at the hospital, we depend on the reliability, correctness, and quality of these systems' software.
+Such systems are designed using domain-specific languages, and must often satisfy stringent real-time requirements.
+They are embedded in many parts of our daily lives: whether it is a home automation system, a driver's assistance system in a modern car, or sophisticated medical equipment at the hospital, we depend on the reliability, correctness, and quality of these systems' software.